 Monographs are not sent for binding unless they are in need of reinforcement, such as softcover texts.

 Where funding permits:

-- The Law Library will collaborate with entities such as AustLII and loan rare library items out of copyright to contribute to AustLII’s Victorian Law Resources database.
-Examples of such items could be Chief Justice’s Law Reform Committee Reports and related Victorian government/statutory authority publications.
+The Library will collaborate with entities such as AustLII and loan rare library items out of copyright to contribute to AustLII’s Victorian Law Resources database.

-- The Law Library will collaborate with other libraries such as the State Library of Victoria (SLV) and the University of Melbourne to digitise all obtainable Victorian legal textbooks which are out of copyright.
+The Library will collaborate with other libraries such as the State Library of Victoria and the University of Melbourne to digitise all obtainable Victorian legal textbooks which are out of copyright.

-Inadequate storage facilities and high usage have resulted in the deterioration of a number of items in the Law Library collection.
-To address this, a conservation program will be scoped, funded and implemented to enable the following actions:
+Inadequate storage facilities and high usage have resulted in the deterioration of many items in the Library collection.
+To address this, it is intended that pending funding, a conservation program is scoped.

-A Disaster Management plan will be developed using Australian Library and Information Association guidelines, incorporating the following:
+The Disaster Management plan and Business Continuity plan to be developed which will provide guidance for Library staff in the event of disaster.
+Based on the Australian Library and Information Association guidelines, incorporating the following:

 - A disaster manual to be kept off-site as well as onsite;